MobClub/ShareSDK-for-iOS/README.md

 **Optional Framework：**

-necessary for the SSO Login Sina weibo
+necessary for the SSO Login of Sina weibo

 1. ImageIO.framework

-necessary for the SSO Login Tencent weibo（iOS6.0+）
+necessary for the SSO Login of Tencent weibo（iOS6.0+）

 1. Social.framework
 2. Accounts.framework